 The survivor yoga class has been an emotional and physical bridge to my recovery.
 I started my yoga with the group before my chemo.
 This kind of support cannot be found in a ” regular” yoga class.

 (y4c) classes have helped me in many ways.
 They are a safe place to share with others surviving cancer and they guide my new body and mind in the journey that is recovery.
 I don’t have to worry about bringing up what I’ve gone through because I am surrounded my people who understand.
 Even in silence they understand.

 The classes are amazing in how “customized” they are.
 I have tried Yoga before and was discouraged because I could not do many poses due to lack of flexibility and other surgeries.
 No other class I have ever taken has been so accommodating to my special needs and limitations.
 In other classes the instructors just do their own practice and you are left to “fend or yourself.”
 I plan my week as to keep Tuesdays free for yoga.

 Some of my friends are yoga instructors, so I called everybody asking if they know about any place that would be good for me.
 There were no phone calls back.
-Being resourceful, I kept looking and found the classes at OM Yoga Center.
+Being resourceful, I kept looking and found the classes at OM Yoga Center (previous studio for the y4c classes).
 I feel very secure and safe in the class.
 I totally trust Tari.
 She cares and watches all of us.
 She knows our names.
 We are kind of wounded animals needing extra care.

 – Eva Ritchie